rohitshetty/ultrasonic-12MHZ_ATmega16/README.md

 ultrasonic-12MHZ_ATmega16
 =========================
-This is an code written in avr-gcc to interface ultrasonic range finder HC-SR04 to atmega16 running at 16MHz the unique feature of code is the algorithm to measure time distance between two event whic can be measure accurately from minimum of 20 microsecs to several minutes
+This is a code written in avr-c to interface ultrasonic range finder HC-SR04 to atmega16 running at 12MHz the unique feature of code is the algorithm to measure time distance between two event which can be measured accurately from minimum of 20 microsecs to several minutes[asyncronously that is you needn halt your program loop]

 This will measure a distance of obstacle from 3 cm to 4 metres with the accuracy of 1 mm